Home care in the United States: Licensure and providers by state

 California usually requires a state license for medical, non-medical and hospice agencies.
-All of the HHAs operating in California are required to be licensed by the California Department of Public Health and are usually also certified by the Centers for Medicare and Medicaid Services.
+All the HHAs operating in California are required to be licensed by the California Department of Public Health and are usually also certified by the Centers for Medicare and Medicaid Services.
 However, due to the recent demand in provider services in home care for elderly populations and populations with disabilities, there has been an increase in care by providers who are not licensed or certified who are associated with HCAs or private organizations.

-Full service agencies do preemployment background checks, including (criminal), department of motor vehicle, and reference checks.
-Full service agencies also train, monitor and supervise the staff that provide care to clients in their home.
+Full-service agencies do pre-employment background checks, including (criminal), department of motor vehicle, and reference checks.
+Full-service agencies also train, monitor, and supervise the staff that provide care to clients in their home.

 There is a certification available for home care companies in California, administered by the California Association for Health Services at Home.

 Florida is a licensure state which requires different levels of licensing depending upon the services provided.
 Companion assistance is provided by a home maker companion agency whereas nursing services and assistance with ADLs can be provided by a home health agency or nurse registry.
 The state licensing authority is the Florida Agency for Health Care Administration.